jdbsevilla30/Personal-Safety-Alarm--with-GPS-and-GSM-/README.md

 Please download this for better readability!

 This project is a customized personal safety alarm, and it consist of Neo6M GPS Module, Sim900a GSM Module, two buttons, and a limit switch.
 As per my client's requests, each button and the limit switch has specific designated message per action.
+This uses Arduino Mega as the microcontroller.

 mobileNumber is the number that we'll be using as the receiver of the text messages.
 Be sure to use a provider that doesn't block links.
 String mobileNumber = "9275156419";